freebasic/fbc/doc/fbchkdoc/readme.txt

-    Copy fbchkdoc.org to fbchkdoc.ini.  fbchkdoc.org is a template for the configuration settings file.  fbchkdoc.ini may contain user names and passwords and to avoid having it committed to SVN by accident, it has a different name.
+    Copy fbchkdoc.org to fbchkdoc.ini.  fbchkdoc.org is a template for the configuration settings file.  fbchkdoc.ini may contain user names and passwords and to avoid having it committed to GIT or SVN by accident, it has a different name.
+Alternatively, you can use your own ini file by passing the '-ini FILE' command line option to any of the tools.

     A description of the options in this file are below:

     manual_dir
         normally '../manual'.
-Relative to this directory, there needs to be a few other sub directoried and files, like templates and html.
+Relative to this directory, there needs to be a few other sub directories and files, like templates and html.
+        Set or override this option from the command line using the '-manual_dir DIR' command line option.

     cache_dir
         normally '../manual/cache'.
 This is where the wakka source files are stored and modified.
+This cache directory is selected when the '-web' or '-dev' command line option is given.
+Set or override this option from the command line using the '-cache DIR' command line option.

     web_cache_dir
         also for storing wakka files.
 Typically an extra copy of cache_dir.
         Not used by any of these tools, but useful for comparing one snapshot of the wiki with another.
 For example, after making changes to cache_dir, changes (diff) can be inspected.
-Though not needed as much since wakka files are also stored in SVN.
+If working with a git repository then can also perform a diff with another commit.
+This cache directory is selected when the '-web+' command line option is given.
+Set or override this option from the command line using the '-cache DIR' command line option.

     dev_cache_dir
         like web_cache_dir, excect a duplicate of the off-line server's wiki.
+        This cache directory is selected when the '-dev+' command line option is given.
+Set or override this option from the command line using the '-cache DIR' command line option.

     image_dir
-        location of the images (used in the wiki)
+        location of the images (used in the wiki).
+Set or override this option with the '-image_dir DIR' command line option.

     fb_dir
         top-level FreeBASIC directory

     web_wiki_url
         the location of the on-line wiki.
+This url is selected when the '-web' or '-web+' command line option is given.
+Set or override this url with the '-url URL' command line option'

     web_username, web_password
         the username and password for the on-line wiki.
 These options are only if writing (saving files) to the on-line wiki.
+This user name and password selected when the '-web' or '-web+' command line option is given.
+Set or override these options with '-u USER -p PASS' command line options.

     dev_wiki_url
         the location of the secondary "off-line" duplicate wiki.
 This url is required only if there is a secondary wiki that can be used.
+        This url is selected when the '-dev' or '-dev+' command line options are given.
+Set or override this url with the '-url URL' command line option

     web_cert_file
-        path and file name to the certificate for web url
+        path and file name to the certificate for web url.
+Selected when the '-web' or '-web+' command line option given.
+Set or override this option with the '-certificate FILE' command line option.

     dev_cert_file
-        path and file name to the certificate for dev url
+        path and file name to the certificate for dev url.
+Selected when the '-dev' or '-dev+' command line option given.
+Set or override this option with the '-certificate FILE' command line option.

     dev_username, dev_password
         the username and password for the off-line wiki.
 These options are only if writing (saving files) to the off-line wiki.
+This user name and password selected when the '-dev' or '-dev+' command line option is given.
+Set or override these options with '-u USER -p PASS' command line options.

     Why all the extra directories and extra wiki, you ask?
 I have all these